. Creative Director . Choreographer . Filmmaker . Producer . Teacher . Coach . Project Manager . Consultant .

 Jamiel acted as Assistant Choreographer to Christopher Hampson on the 2019 production of “Wee Hansel & Gretel” for Scottish Ballet, touring Scotland and forming a key part of the BA Modern Ballet at the Royal Conservatoire of Scotland.

 Jamiel has worked as a teacher, coach, and workshop provider extensively for organizations including Rubicon Dance, Scottish Ballet, New Adventures, SB Associates, The Royal Conservatoire of Scotland, The Dance School of Scotland, OneDanceUK, Broadway Weekends at Home, and several local dance schools.

-During the pandemic, Jamiel founded the crowdfunding initiative #FundFreelanceDance - getting freelance Dancers and their related Artists and Services returned to the studio, returned to their craft and back into paid engagements. #FundFreelanceDance has now raised over £13,000, provided services to over 1200 participants, and created 76 paid engagements since launching in September 2020.
+During the pandemic, Jamiel founded the crowdfunding initiative #FundFreelanceDance - getting freelance Dance Artists and their supporting Artists and Services returned to the studio, returned to their craft, and back into paid engagements. #FundFreelanceDance has now raised over £13,000, provided services to over 1200 participants, and created 76 paid engagements since launching in September 2020.